·

 When & Where

-Brezelfest is held annually over the second weekend of July, spanning five days from Thursday to Monday.
+Brezelfest is held annually over the second weekend of July, spanning six days from Thursday until Tuesday.

 The festival takes place in the heart of Speyer, a picturesque town located in Rhineland-Palatinate, along the banks of the Rhine River.
 Located near the Speyer Cathedral, Brezelfest is a short walk away in a large parking lot they close down for the festivities.